Last Updated on

-A separate mention deserves breathing.
-An important feature of the exercise is the fact that when performing it, it is highly recommended not to take a full breath.
+An important feature of this exercise is breathing.
+When performing Hindu push-ups, it is highly recommended not to take a full breath.
 Everything is done on the half-breath with the muscle tension of the diaphragm to hold the air.
 Exhalation occurs when exiting push-ups.
 Perform this exercise at a moderate pace.

 If you are a beginner, it is recommended that you do as many push-ups or repetitions as you are able to, for example, 3 or 5 repetitions is fine.
 If you need to rest during the exercise, take a break in the starting V position.
 As you become better, you can add more sets and repetitions.
 For example, you can do 2 sets of 3 repetitions or push-ups.
 If you are more advanced, you can do more sets with more repetitions.
 For example, 3 sets with 8 to 10 push-ups or repetitions.

 These push-ups should be done seamlessly in a sweeping motion without delay between each part.